 PostgreSQL architectural/conceptual/platform advantages

 * 100% all ACID, no exceptions.
-MySQL has gotten a lot better with version 8 but not quite there yet with DDL for example.
+MySQL has gotten a lot better with version 8, but it’s not quite there yet with DDL for example.

-* More advanced extensions system.
+* More advanced extension-system.
 MySQL has a plugins system also though, but not as generic to enable for example stored procedures in Python.